Lucky Man (The Verve song)

 "Lucky Man" is a song by English rock band the Verve.
 It was written by singer Richard Ashcroft.
-The song was released as the third single from the band's third studio album, Urban Hymns (1997).
+The song was released as the third single from the band's third studio album, Urban Hymns.
 It was released on 24 November 1997, charting at number seven on the UK Singles Chart.
-The song was also the band's second top 20 hit on the Billboard Modern Rock Tracks chart in the United States, climbing to number 16.
-In Canada, "Lucky Man" peaked at number 25 on the RPM Top Singles chart.
+The song was the band's second top-20 hit on the Billboard Modern Rock Tracks chart in the United States, climbing to number 16.
+In Canada, "Lucky Man" peaked at number 25 on the RPM 100 Hit Tracks chart.
 It also reached the top 40 in Finland, Iceland, Ireland, and New Zealand.

 Background

 In an interview on BBC Radio 2, singer Richard Ashcroft said the song was "inspired by my relationship with my wife, and that sense of when you're beyond the sort of peacock dance that you have early on in a relationship.
 And you're getting down to the raw nature of yourselves."